-"It is frankly designed to appeal to a young audience--to be a show that teenagers will dig," explained Cecil Smith, writing in The Los Angeles Times in July 1959 .
+“It is frankly designed to appeal to a young audience–to be a show that teenagers will dig,” explained Cecil Smith in a July 1959 article for The Los Angeles Times .
 He continued:

 A total of 36 episodes were produced during The Rebel‘s first season.
 Plots ranged from Yuma being arrested and sentenced to a forced labor to inadvertently helping to steal land to trying to help a Chinese family about to be swindled.
 In one episode he even teams up with the man whose trying to kill him.
 There were also episodes in which Yuma served as bodyguard, school teacher and bounty hunter.
 And, of course, a number of episodes involving Indians.